 4. The Clefs

-The viola, on the other hand, is the only stringed instrument to use the alto (or C) clef.
+The viola is the only stringed instrument to use the alto (or C) clef.
 It is a mid-range instrument with a distinctive alto voice, since its range falls between the violin and the cello as we mentioned before.
 These deeper tones lend it more to harmonic support.

 Due to the thickness of the strings and its larger size, the viola usually produces a deeper, more “sultry” sound.
 The lower note range of the viola also affects its mellow sound.
 Because of its sound quality, the viola acts as the mediator between the articulations of the violins and the cellos.
 It often provides harmonic and rhythmic elements for the orchestras.

 The violin, known for its high note strings, has a bright and elegant sound.
 Because of this, composers usually use this instrument as a solo instrument.
 Take, for instance, Mozart’sViolin Concerto No 3.
 Throughout the piece, you can hear the violin acting as the lead, reinforced by the other instruments (although there are also some very fine pieces composed for viola solos, such as Beethoven’s Notturno for Viola and Piano).

 The range difference, combined with the different strings on each instrument, as well as the size of the two instruments, allows the viola to produce a deeper, richer sound.
 The instrument itself is a step between a violin and a cello, and its tone reflects that.
 For all the differences between the two instruments, we would argue that this one is the most important.

 One other factor that might influence how the instruments sound within an orchestra is their placement in the orchestra.
 Since violas provide more harmonic elements, they only have one section in the orchestra.
 Violins, on the other hand, have two sections: the first and the second violins.
 As a result, the violins could often outnumber violas two to one.

 6. The Bow